yaspr/COSMOS_cpu/README.txt

 Hex editor:
 -----------

-A hex editor (chex) is provided for binary explorartion.
+A hex editor (chex) is provided for binary exploration.

 Debugger:
 ---------